foj0/Gainalyzer/log.md

 ## 10-29:
 * template grid

+## 10-30:
+* Added delete function and delete alert to template cards

+## 10-31:
+* Edit template works now
+* Was a lot harder than I thought it would be, given that it's almost the same as CreateTemplate.
+* Now need to implement the logs page to let you add a template and add all of the exercises in the template quickly.

 ### todo:
 * After renmaing an exercise is there a way to not reload the whole exercises list, but only update that one exercise name?